 At Maine Custom Woodlands, we strive to educate and work with landowners throughout the timber harvesting process.
 Landowners who work with us know that the harvest will be closely monitored to meet their goals, such as wildlife habitat, aesthetics, or income.
 Based on the goals of the landowner and characteristics of the woodlot, the foresters will determine the type or harvest that best suits the woodlot.

 To help the landowner with the decision process and to determine the value of the timber, our foresters will conduct a timber cruise.
 There are several variables that go into the value of timber, such as landowner objectives, road construction, size of the lot, wet areas, tree species, fuel prices along with the distance to the mills, products and markets.
 With the knowledge of what is happening in the industry, our foresters can give a reasonably accurate estimate of the per-acre value of the timber.

 There are many ways to enjoy the forest.
-Clearing trails for hiking, picnicking, snowmobiling, cross country skiing or sleigh rides.
-Our forester works closely with landowners to determine the type of cut that best suits their goals.
+Clearing trails for hiking, picnicking, snowmobiling, cross country skiing or horseback riding.
+Our foresters work closely with landowners to determine the type of harvest that best suits their goals.
 Hunting is a favorite here in the state of Maine, and there are harvest prescriptions that will attract more wildlife to your property.